2026 Draft Agenda

 Morning Set: From Concept to Compliance

-09:00 – 09:30 | Presentation: Hybrid & Home-Based Trials: What Works at Global Scale.
-Real-world performance metrics for decentralized models.
+09:00 – 09:30 | Presentation: Myth-Busting Hybrid & Home-Based Trials: What’s Real, What’s Not and What Scales.
+An evidence-based look at decentralized trial performance in the real world.

 10:45 – 12:00 | Workshop: Trial Virtualization Simulation.
 Teams stress-test workflows for global data integrity and sovereign-cloud constraints.